jvkoebbe/math4610/syllabus/syllabus.md

 There are a number of computer skills that students may or may not have.
 As mentioned above, students must be able to write programs in text form, compile the code into an executable form using a compiler, and then run the executable to compute solutions to mathematical problems.
 Here are a few computer skills that will be presented/used in the class:

-1. instantiation of command terminals in multiple forms,
+1. instantiation of command terminals in multiple forms, e.g. Cygwin and GitBash,
 2. execution of commands in commands terminals,
 3. writing programs in high level languages, such as, python, java, c, c++, fortran, and a number of additional languages,
 4. scripting in shells like sh, bash, csh, tcsh, and ksh,
 5. developing graphical output using packages such as matplotlib.py or matlab,
 6. implementation of parallel algorithms on high performance computing hardware such as multicore and gpu systems.

 These are skill sets that will be presented and reviewed as a part of the course.
+Note that the list above is no where near exhaustive.
+The course will wander through topics as needed.
+For example, Integrated Development Environments, (IDE(s)) such as IDLE and VSCode by Microsoft.
+Both of these are free to install and use.

 <hr>